DAY 19: “QUEEN OF PEACE” (REGINA PACIS)

 It becomes pertinent to understand that by invoking the Blessed Virgin Mary as “Regina Pacis” (Queen of Peace) we receive the Peace that our first parents lost at the beginning of creation because of sin.
 Saint Irene is known to have said that the knot of Eve’s disobedience was undone by Mary’s obedience.
 If the wages of sin was pain, violence and death, through Mary’s “Yes,” salvation and peace have come to us through our Lord Jesus Christ.

 We live in a very violent world today.
 Safety is one of the greatest desires of our families.
 Every child knows very well where to find a safe haven: on his mother’s lap.
 When we invoke Mary as “Queen of Peace,” we actually ask for her lap, intercession and example.
 The one who lived through the drama of her Son’s death without losing peace will teach us the way to guarantee peace between husband and wife, between young and old, peace in the streets and squares, peace in the cities and in the fields.
-Sadly, today in the streets of the Nigerian states, there is a clamour (peaceful protest) to put an end to “SARS” (Special Anti-Robbery Squad), a unit of the Nigerian Police originally intended to establish peace in the country by securing the lives and properties of the citizens, it turned out that these very SARS personnel have been distorting the peace of many innocent Nigerians, some killed, other brutalized, many abused, harassed, and intimidated, etc. , hence, the peaceful protest.
+Sadly, in 2020, across the streets of the Nigerian states, there was a clamour (peaceful protest) to put an end to “SARS” (Special Anti-Robbery Squad), a unit of the Nigerian Police originally intended to establish peace in the country by securing the lives and properties of the citizens, it turned out that these very SARS personnel have been distorting the peace of many innocent Nigerians, some killed, other brutalized, many abused, harassed, and intimidated, etc. , hence, the peaceful protest.
 I dare to say that difficult moments like this demand a full recourse to the intercession of our Lady, Queen of Peace to get rid of every form of corruption, bad governance, failure of the political leaders, economic instability, etc., of Nigeria.
 It is high time to move from chaos, anarchy and doom to experiencing peace, the peace which the world cannot give – the peace coming from our risen Saviour through the intercession of the Blessed Virgin Mary.
-Therefore, my dear friends in Christ, arise and pray the rosary that the peaceful protest may yield good fruits of future peace and serenity in the country.
+Therefore, my dear friends in Christ, arise and pray the rosary that the results of the peaceful protest held in 2020 may yield good fruits of future peace and serenity in Nigeria, and the world at large

 Let Us Pray: